hofff/contao-selectri/README.md

 *	`searchLimit` - integer, positive - defaults to `20`

 	The max nodes retrieved from searches.

-*	`additionalInput` - boolean - defaults to `false`

-	If set to `true`, the values of this widget are maps from selected nodes' keys to arrays containing additional (input) data.
-This allows the injection of HTML inputs unrelated to the selection itself into the nodes.
-	For ease of use, each node's key is additionally stored in the data array at the array key `_key`.

-*	`findInSet` - boolean - defaults to `false`

-	The selection is converted to a comma separated list, when retrieving it.
-	Already stored arrays are converted, when saved again.
-This overrides the behavior of the `additionalInput` setting.
-However the unconverted widget value can be retrieved via the widget's `originValue` property.

 *	`sort` - string, one of `list`, `preorder`, `tree` - defaults to `list`